SF-WDI-LABS/take-home-coding-challenge-workshop/readme.md

 # Take-Home Coding Challenge Workshop

-Take-home coding challenge workshop coding challenges live here.
-See Resources section below for slides and rubric(s).
+Take-home coding challenge workshop resources live here.
+Notes from the slides are in [notes.md](notes.md).
+The challenge itself is below.

 ## Workflow

-The company you're interviewing with has given you until 3:00pm today to submit your work.
+The company you're interviewing with has given you two hours to submit your work.
 All submissions should include source code and a readme that explains how their reviewers should download and run the code.
 To submit, they have asked that you provide a link to your work hosted on GitHub.

 ## Front-End